 What is microalbuminuria?

 Albumin is an important protein that is found in large quantities in the blood but is not normally present in the urine of healthy dogs.
-The term microalbuminuria refers to the presence of very small amounts of albumin in urine ("micro" = tiny, "uria" = present in urine).
-Microalbuminuria may indicate underlying health problems, and is sometimes an early warning sign of primary kidney (“renal”) disease.
+The term microalbuminuria refers to the presence of very small amounts of albumin in urine.

 What sorts of conditions result in microalbuminuria?

 Many conditions can potentially lead to microalbuminuria.
-These include inflammatory conditions (e.g. dental disease, chronic skin disease, bowel inflammation etc.), infectious disease (e.g. heartworm infection, Lyme disease, Ehrlichia infection etc.), metabolic disorders (e.g. diabetes mellitus, overactive adrenal glands), hypertension (high blood pressure), and cancer.
+These include inflammatory conditions (e.g., dental disease, chronic skin disease, bowel inflammation, etc.), infectious disease (e.g., heartworm infection, Lyme disease, ehrlichiosis, etc.), metabolic disorders (e.g., diabetes mellitus, overactive adrenal glands), hypertension (high blood pressure), cancer, and kidney disease.

-The E.R.D. test is used when the routine urine test for protein is negative and the veterinarian wants to:
+The microalbuminuria test will detect minute amounts of protein in urine compared to the routine urine “dipstick” test (see handout “Urinalysis”).
+The microalbuminuria test is used when the routine urine test for protein is negative and your veterinarian wants to:

-- Look further for traces of protein in the urine.
-For example, in a dog at high risk for kidney disease.
+- look further for traces of protein in the urine (e.g., in a dog at high risk for kidney disease).

-- There are obvious signs of inflammation, infection, or bleeding in the urinary system.
-The large amount of inflammatory protein in the urine would give a falsely high reading on the E.R.D.
+- there are obvious signs of inflammation, infection, or bleeding in the urinary system.
+The large amount of inflammatory protein in the urine would give a falsely high microalbuminuria reading.

-What sample is needed to do the ERD test for microalbuminuria?
+What sample is needed to test for microalbuminuria?